andrew/ultimate-awesome/README.md

 - [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - [Rust Free Tutorials]-Rust is a modern systems programming language focusing on safety, speed, and concurrency.
 It is syntactically similar to C++, but is designed to provide better memory safety while maintaining high performance.
 - [shell-free-tutorials](https://github.com/labex-labs/shell-free-tutorials) - Practice Shell Free Tutorials | This repo collects 41 of free tutorials for Shell.
 Shell scripting is essential for system administration and automation.
 This Skill Tree provides a systematic approach to mastering command-line interfaces and shell programming.
 Designed for beginners, it offers a .
 - [sklearn-free-tutorials](https://github.com/labex-labs/sklearn-free-tutorials) - [scikit-learn Free Tutorials]-scikit-learn is a Python library for machine learning.
 It provides a wide range of algorithms and tools for data mining and analysis.
 In this skill tree, you'll learn how to use scikit-learn to build machine learning models in Python.
-- [web-development-free-tutorials](https://github.com/labex-labs/web-development-free-tutorials) - [Practice Web Development Free Tutorials] This repository collects 29 of free tutorials for Web Development.
-Web development learning path involves mastering core technologies like HTML, CSS, and JavaScript, then progressing to front-end frameworks/libraries like React or Vue.js, as well as back-.
+- [web-development-free-tutorials](https://github.com/labex-labs/web-development-free-tutorials) - Practice Web Development Free Tutorials | This repo collects 258 of free tutorials for Web Development.
+Web Development is a dynamic and essential field in the digital age.
+This Skill Tree offers a systematic approach to learning front-end and back-end technologies.
+Designed for beginners, it pro.
 - [awesome-op](https://github.com/laithyounes-archive/awesome-op) - Awesome Links & Resources for OP Team.
 - [awesome-blog](https://github.com/Lawrrrrr/awesome-blog) - Awesome blog activity.
 - [amazing-insight-and-delivery](https://github.com/lb-lewisham/amazing-insight-and-delivery) - An "awesome list" of insight and delivery.